Bus lane/bus gate and bus stop clearway (red route) enforcement

 For a CCTV contravention the penalty charge is £70, reduced by 50 per cent to £35 if paid within 21 days of the date of service.
 The registered owner/hirer of the vehicle will receive a PCN by first class post from Leicester City Council.

 Take immediate action to either pay the penalty charge or make a representation.
-Failure to do so by 28 days of the date of service of the PCN may result in an increase of 50 per cent to £105 and the council may take steps to enforce payment of this sum.
+Failure to do so by 28 days of the date of service of the PCN, may result in an increase of 50 per cent to £105 and we may take steps to enforce payment of this sum.